 London design consultancy BERG have proposed a redesign of the standard till receipt, transforming the usually dull printout with infographics about purchases.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 Data is extracted from cash registers to turn the receipt into a paper “app” that is informative and context specific.